 - 1. If the underlying zone on the property is CRN: - a.
-A Drive-Thru may be altered, repaired or replaced under limited use standards and may be continued as a conforming use. - b.
+A Drive-Thru not associated with a restaurant may be altered, repaired or replaced under limited use standards and may be continued as a conforming use on the same site or a contiguous property. - b.
 A Filling Station may be altered, repaired or replaced as a conditional use under Section 7.3.1 and may be continued as a conforming use.